tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

 ### 📁 lib/core/config/app_color.dart
 - Include the same color values ​​as the app, such as the main, accent, background, and buttons.
 - ThemeData and general styling.
+- **[New Rule: Semantic Tokens]**
+  - Define tokens for surfaces, text, buttons, textfields, toast/snackbar, dividers, and state colors.
+  - Provide `AppTheme.light` and `AppTheme.dark` mapped to `AppColors.light` and `AppColors.dark`.
+  - Default values should be **neutral black/white/gray** until hi-fi wireframes are available.
+  - Future updates should change only token values, not widget code.

 ### 📁 lib/core/config/app_image.dart
 - Includes the path or URL of all images used in the app.